Description of assignments

 Problem sets

-To practice coding in R you will complete problem sets throughout the quarter.
+To practice working with data you will complete problem sets throughout the quarter.
 Feel free to work together on the problem sets but you must turn in your own answers to Canvas.
 You cannot work in groups of more than three people.

 Coding challenges (extra credit)